Treborium/Coco/README.md

 # COCO

-Coco stands for Commands Collection and is a command line tool for collecting and managing command line tools.
+Coco is a tool for collecting commands in an easy and organized way.